VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ## Software Design

 ### Kinematics
-The requiremnet of the project is to create a robot that draws with two and a half degrees of freedom not using the tradtional cartesian coordinate system.
+The requirement of the project is to create a robot that draws with two and a half degrees of freedom not using the tradtional cartesian coordinate system.
 For this project, we impemented a design that has two finite length armatures with variable angles of direction.